 We’re going (going) back (back) to simple (simple).

 Look.
 The past few years I’ve been all talk, no read.
 I set these kitschy challenges for myself (that I adore! oh, how I adore them!) but have I actually completed any of them?
 Ask 2017 and 2018.
 Those two fell right to bits and tatters, they did.
 This year, I’m shaking it up with my annual reading challenge by going back to the basics.
 Let’s just get through some books this year.
 Haven’t we been through enough with the hellstorm that was 2018?
-Will ever ever stop saying that?
+Will we ever stop saying that?
 Spoiler alert: we have and we won’t.

 Just give me a break, me.
 I can’t do it.